baygeldin/tantiny/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1b466b52d2ba71ab9d80/maintainability)](https://codeclimate.com/github/baygeldin/tantiny/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/1b466b52d2ba71ab9d80/test_coverage)](https://codeclimate.com/github/baygeldin/tantiny/test_coverage)

+> [!WARNING]
+> The gem is not currently maintained and the development is put on hold.
+If you're interested in taking over, feel free to reach out to me.

 # Tantiny

 Need a fast full-text search for your Ruby script, but Solr and Elasticsearch are an overkill? 😏